OpenZeppelin/ethernaut/gamedata/descriptions/levels/delegate.md

-The goal of this level is for you claim ownership of the instance you are given.
+The goal of this level is for you to claim ownership of the instance you are given.

 &nbsp;
 Things that might help